termux/termux-packages/docs/BUILD.md

 ### Basics

+Package build flow is controlled by script [build-package.sh](../build-package.sh) and is split into the following stages:

 1. Sets up a patched stand-alone Android NDK toolchain if necessary.

 2. Reads `packages/$PKG/build.sh` to find out where to find the source code of the package and how to build it.